top of page

 • Handouts and homework

-• Once weekly WhatsApp video review and feedback
+• WhatsApp video review and feedback

 The complete package!
 Cover everything you will need to raise and train your puppy from 8 weeks to 6 months old.
 Tackle toilet training, teething and biting, adolescence, socialisation, leash walking, separation, plus all cues, and much more!